Call now in confidence immediate help & advice 24/7

 When you are at drug and alcohol rehab in Stafford, you will be advised to create a relapse prevention plan.

-Unfortunately, lots of people who attend rehab in Stafford and the rest of the UK go on to relapse after they leave.
+Unfortunately, lots of people who attend drug and alcohol rehab in Stafford and the rest of the UK go on to relapse after they leave.

 In order to prevent this, Rehab Recovery suggest that you commit a lot of your time in rehab to creating a bulletproof relapse prevention plan that you can use going forward.

-There are lots of different aftercare and support services to choose from in the Stafford area.
+There are lots of different aftercare and support services to choose from in the Stafford area, each of them providing an effective option for support after drug and alcohol rehab in Stafford.

-Two people climbing a mountain after rehab in Stafford
+Two people climbing a hill after drug and alcohol rehab treatment in Stafford

 No one should have to struggle through addiction alone.

-If you are suffering from addiction in Stafford, then call us on 0800 088 66 86 for our expert help and advice.
+If you are suffering from addiction in Stafford, then call us on 0800 088 66 86 for our expert help and guidance towards a drug and alcohol rehab in Stafford.

 Once you reach out for help, you’ve made the decision to pursue a happier, healthier life.

-Every rehab in England and Wales that we work with is vetted by the Care Quality Commission.
+Every drug and alcohol rehab in England and Wales that we work with is vetted by the Care Quality Commission (CQC).

 Get help for addiction anywhere in Staffordshire, including in Stoke-on-Trent, Lichfield, Tamworth, Cannock, Eccleshall, Newcastle-under-Lyme, Burton-upon-Trent, Burntwood, Kidsgrove, Rugeley, Leek, Cheadle, Biddulph, Hednesford, Stone, Womburne, Uttoxeter, Great Wyrely and many more.